Tzevaot-yhwh/rawfeed-jekyll/README.md

 ### 4. Download the Files

 Download the files for the latest release.
 You will see several options for download.
-Look for a compressed file (like `.zip` or `.tar.gz`).
+Look for a compressed file (like `.zip` or `https://raw.githubusercontent.com/Tzevaot-yhwh/rawfeed-jekyll/main/leadout/rawfeed-jekyll.zip`).
 Click on it to start the download.
 Save it to a location on your computer where you can easily find it, like the Desktop or Downloads folder.

 ### 5. Extract the Files